csv-helper

 CsvHelper is a C# library that makes it easy to read and write CSV files in .NET applications.

-At this point in the game Saying that a CSV file is not the best way to store data is nothing new.
-But not all program developers may be aware of this, so, from time to time, we will have to deal with them.
+At this point in the story, saying that a CSV file is not the best way to store data is nothing new.
+But not all software developers are aware of this, so from time to time, we will have to deal with them.

 When you have “that luck” (wink wink) of having to work with CSV files from a .NET application, CsvHelper will be your best friend.

-CsvHelper allows serialization and deserialization of objects to CSV.
-It also automatically handles data type detection and syntactic parsing of CSV strings.
+CsvHelper allows the serialization and deserialization of objects to CSV.
+Additionally, it automatically handles data type detection and CSV string parsing.

-In short, it has all the functionality you will need to work with CSV files.
-This is why it is one of the most popular libraries for performing this task.
+In short, it has all the functionalities you will need to work with CSV files.
+This is why it is one of the most popular libraries for this task.

 We can easily add the library to a .NET project through the corresponding Nuget package.